-In 1914, the United Farm Women of Alberta (U.F.W.A.) formed and quickly began pushing for improvements regarding public education, healthcare, community well-being and equal rights.
+In 1914, a women’s section of the United Farmers of Alberta was formed, (later named the United Farm Women of Alberta (U.F.W.A.) in 1916), and they quickly began pushing for improvements regarding public education, healthcare, community well-being and equal rights.
 The U.F.W.A. would typically bring their concerns to the U.F.A.
 Annual Conventions, who would then lobby the provincial government on their behalf.
 This saw legislation passed in 1916 for some Alberta women, such as those who were married and of European descent, the right to vote in provincial elections.
 This taste for political freedom took hold among women in Alberta, and particularly U.F.W.A. members, some of whom pursued further involvement in politics.
 In the 1917 election, U.F.W.A. member Louise McKinney of Claresholm ran for the Non-Partisan League on a platform of prohibition and became the first woman elected to a Canadian legislature.

 When the U.FA.’s political associations were first getting started, nine out of twelve elected had women vice-presidents, and several committees saw an equal number of male and female directors (Rennie, p.
 186).
 Seeing that women were becoming more politically active, U.F.W.A. board member Violet McNaughton, authored a position paper in support of farm women entering politics, stating:

 Something is required of the women of today.
 A great political movement has come to life, with a special appeal to women.
 It appeals to women because it is going to be a great co-operative enterprise worthy of their best efforts.
 Women love to be in on an undertaking, on the ground floor; and this is their position in the New Political Group.
 The future of this movement will be made or marred not by men, but equally by men and women.(McNaughton, c.
 1921, UF 2002.0036.15)